 Factors That Affect Bass Flavor

 Water quality is the single most important factor determining whether bass taste good.
 Fish from cold, clear lakes or rivers will have significantly better flavor than those from warm, muddy ponds.
-The presence of algae, pollution, or stagnant water can impart an unpleasant "muddy" taste to the meat.
+The presence of algae, pollution, or stagnant water can impart an unpleasant taste to the meat.

 Seasonal variations also play a role in flavor.
 Bass caught in spring and fall, when water temperatures are cooler, generally taste better than summer catches.
 During spawning season, the meat quality can decline as the fish put energy into reproduction rather than feeding.